What Does A Financial Advisor Do?

 1. Registered Investment Advisers

-Investment Advisors are licensed and regulated by the SEC and/or the states where they do business.
+Investment advisors are licensed and regulated by the SEC and/or the states in which they do business.
 They offer investment advice, manage investment portfolios, and are, in some cases, paid directly by clients.
 (See What is a Fee-only Financial Advisor?)

 Brokers are licensed and regulated by the Financial Industry Regulatory Authority (FINRA).
 They work for broker-dealers and earn commissions for selling investment and insurance products to clients.
-(See Brokers vs. Advisors)
+(For more info have a look at our blog Brokers vs. Advisors)

 3. Certified Financial Planners